 Wire netting can be used to protect vulnerable water banks.
 Simply lay the netting across the banks, at least four feet beneath the waterline and two feet above, to prevent muskrats from tunnelling into the shore.
 Trapping is a labour-intensive, but potentially effective method of managing muskrats.

-The County assists residents by offering to live trap and remove animals affecting agriculture and infrastructure.
-A fee of $50.00+GST is charged for a two-week trap rental period.
-The trap is delivered to the residence, set and maintained by pest inspectors, with the resident observing and reporting a capture.
+The County assists residents by offering live traps, depending on the time of the year, and remove animals affecting agriculture and infrastructure.
+A fee of $75.00+GST is charged for a two-week trap rental period.
+The trap is delivered to the residence, set and maintained by small animal control specialists, with the resident observing and reporting a capture.

 Alberta's only species of pocket gopher—the northern pocket gopher—varies in size from 15 to 25 cm.
 Their fur is fine and soft, usually steel grey in colour on their back and slightly lighter on their belly.